SM Prime: SM Development Corporation (SMDC)

 SM Development Corporation (SMDC) is a wholly owned subsidiary and the real estate arm of SMPH.
-Its properties are strategically situated in key areas across Metro Manila specifically the Central Business Districts of Mall of Asia Complex, Makati, Ortigas, Taguig, Quezon City, Manila, Pasay, Parañaque and Las Piñas, as well as nearby provinces like Cavite, Bulacan, Pampanga and in Visayan locations Iloilo and Bacolod.
+Its properties are strategically situated in key areas across Metro Manila specifically the Central Business Districts of Mall of Asia Complex, Makati, Ortigas, Taguig, Quezon City, Manila, Pasay, Parañaque and Las Piñas, as well as nearby provinces like Cavite, Bulacan, Pampanga and in Visayan locations Iloilo, Cebu City and Bacolod.

 Back in 2020, SMDC bagged the most-coveted Best Developer of the Year award in the annual PropertyGuru Asia Property Awards alongside other recognitions: